-President Donald Trump Retweets Nearly 60 Anti-Biden Posts In Less Than One Hour Of Wednesday Morning
+President Donald Trump Retweets Nearly 60 Anti-Biden Posts In Less Than One Hour On Wednesday Morning

 — Donald J. Trump (@realDonaldTrump) May 1, 2019

-Biden touted being a union man and talked about how essential areas like Western Pennsylvania would be in his being able to beat Trump in 2020.
-Trump did win Pennsylvania in the 2016 election, but that hadn’t necessarily been an expected outcome and the win was key in the preident’s ability to win the electoral college.
+Biden touted being a union man and talked about how essential areas like Western Pennsylvania would be in being able to beat Trump in 2020.
+Trump did win Pennsylvania in the 2016 election, but that hadn’t necessarily been an expected outcome and the win was key in the president’s ability to win the electoral college.

 The dozens of posts that Trump retweeted Wednesday morning tended to be from accounts that said they were big fans of the president.
 They frequently said they were retired firefighters or connected to firefighters and that they opposed the Biden endorsement that came from the IAFF.